Tōdō Takatora: Serving the Toyotomi clan

 Statue of Tōdō Takatora at Imabari Castle.

-In 1587, Takatora participated in Toyotomi Kyūshū campaign to subjugate the Kyushu island. he played a distinguished role at the battle of Nejirasaka against the Shimazu clan, where he managed to rescue another Toyotomi general named Miyabe Keijun from danger.
+In 1587, Takatora participated in the Toyotomi Kyūshū campaign to subjugate Kyushu.
+He played a distinguished role at the Battle of Nejirasaka against the Shimazu clan, where he managed to rescue another Toyotomi general named Miyabe Keijun from danger.
 For his military exploits at this battle, Takatora domains were increased to 20,000 koku.
 Later, Takatora was further recommended by Hideyoshi and appointed to Sado no kami (Senior Fifth Rank Lower Grade).

 In 1589, he built Akagi Castle (present-day Kiwa-cho, Kumano City, Mie Prefecture) as a base for suppressing the Kitayama Uprising.
 Many farmers were also beheaded at Tahirako Pass by Takatora.

-In 1591, after Hidenaga died, Takatora served under Hideyoshi, participating in the invasions of Korea as a "Fleet Commander" of Toyotomi's navy.
+In 1591, after Hidenaga died, Takatora served under Hideyoshi, participating in the invasions of Korea as a "Fleet Commander" of the Toyotomi navy.
 His fiefdom at that time was Iyo-Uwajima.

-In 1595, after the death of Hideyasu Toyotomi, Takatora decided to become a monk and went up to Mt.
-Koya.
-However, Hideyoshi did not want Takatora to waste his talent and ordered Chikamasa Ikoma to summon Takatora, so he returned to secular life, was given an additional 50,000 koku, and moved to Iyo.
-Soon, he was also further given land in Kokuitajima (present-day Uwajima City), totalling his domain possession to be worth 70,000 koku.
+In 1595, after the death of Toyotomi Hidetsugu, Takatora decided to become a monk and went up to Mount Kōya.
+However, Hideyoshi did not want Takatora to waste his talent and ordered Ikoma Chikamasa to summon Takatora, so he returned to secular life, was given an additional 50,000 koku, and moved to Iyo.
+Soon, he was also further given land in Kokuitajima (present-day Uwajima City), totalling his domain possessions to be worth 70,000 koku.

 In 1597 during the second Korean campaign, Takatora participated in the Battle of Myeongnyang, where he was wounded in action.

 Takatora also furthered his success in annihilating the naval force led by the Korean navy's military commander Wŏn Kyun at the Battle of Chilcheollyang.
 After returning to Japan, he had added 10,000 koku to Ozu Castle, bringing it to 80,000 koku.
 (Note: According to Hideyoshi's red seal letter dated June 23, which stated on Sakuragi's "Takayama" chronicle.
 It is assumed that Sakuragi was appointed as the Governor-General of Naval Ships on June 26 and was given a curtain and a warship.)